 At just about 110 km from Delhi, this is the closest point where you can take a bath in the holy Ganges.
-One of the popular road trips from Delhi, this stretch is also famous for dolphin sighting, but you need a bit of luck on your side to spot them.
+One of the famous road trips from Delhi, this stretch is also famous for dolphin sighting, but you need a bit of luck on your side to spot them.
 They are more easily visible when the water level is low, and there is bright sunshine, so early summers (April-May) should be a good time to spot them.
-Fort Unchagaon is a heritage hotel in Garhmukteshwar, so if you would like to stay in a luxurious way, you can book a room and stay overnight.
+Fort Unchagaon is a heritage hotel in Garhmukteshwar, so if you would like to stay luxuriously, you can book a room and stay overnight.

 2. Agra + Bharatpur Bird Sanctuary, 2 hours Drive on Yamuna Expressway

-The Yamuna expressway is probably the best road in the country at present, and an absolute must-do for all road trip enthusiasts in Delhi.
-If you have enough driving stamina, you can visit the Taj Mahal and Bharatpur bird sanctuary and come back to Delhi by late night.
+The Yamuna expressway is probably the best road in the country at present and an absolute must-do for all road trip enthusiasts in Delhi.
+If you have enough driving stamina, you can visit the Taj Mahal and Bharatpur bird sanctuary and come back to Delhi by late at night.

 3. Mussoorie, a bike trip to the hills